aroberge/qt_py/README.md

 Documentation
 -------------

-Not planned for the near future.
+Not planned for the near future; however, a readme file should be included in most subdirectories.